Experimentology

 - Primary writer: Michael C. Frank

-- Editor: Nicholas Coles, Tom E. Hardwicke
+- Editors: Nicholas Coles and Tom E. Hardwicke

 - Chapter 3 Replication